Is Funeral Service Right for You?

 Average salary for funeral directors

-According to data gathered from University of Minnesota program graduates and their employers in 2010 (the most recent year for which we have data), annual starting salaries for our graduates during their internship period immediately following graduation (note: most states require a one to two year internship/residency at a funeral home as part of the process of earning a funeral directors license) ranged from $24,000 to $46,000, and averaged about $32,500.
+According to data gathered from University of Minnesota program graduates and their employers in 2018, annual starting salaries for our graduates during their internship period immediately following graduation averaged about $44,900 per year (note: most states require a one to two year internship/residency at a funeral home as part of the process of earning a funeral directors license).
+2018 Program graduates and employers reported recent graduates working an average of 44 hours per week.
 Additional compensation data are published on the Bureau of Labor Statistics on-line Occupational Outlook Handbook.
 Compensation packages vary depending on job location, responsibilities, etc.